Generalizing Lusztig's total positivity

-This implies that it is enough to classify Lie groups~$G$ admitting a $\Theta$-positive structure under the additional hypothesis that $G$~is a simple Lie group.
-Furthermore the different structural results given in the sequel of the paper (for the positive unipotent semigroup, for the configurations of positive flags, etc.) will be stated only when the group~$G$ is simple but immediately generalize to the case of semisimple Lie groups. \end{remark}
+Due to Proposition~\ref{prop:semisimple}, a positive structure on a semisimple Lie group is completely determined by the induced positive structure on its simple factors.
+Therefore structural results given in the sequel of the paper (for the unipotent positive semigroup, for the configurations of positive flags, etc.) will be stated only when the group~$G$ is simple but, thanks to the product structure of the flag variety and of the unipotent subgroups, they immediately generalize to the case of semisimple Lie groups.